Zechariah Lesson 1

 Why was the book of Zechariah written?

-The easiest and surest way to misinterpret a book of the Bible is to not ask this question.
+The easiest and surest way to misinterpret a book of the Bible is to not ask this all-important question.
 Why was the book written?

 The historical overview we just discussed provides one very important reason why the book of Zechariah was written.
 With all that was then going on in the world - wars between great powers, political instability in Persia, the rise and fall of kings - where was God's attention focused?
 On his people - a small, seemingly powerless group of outcasts on the edge of the empire trying to rebuild their fallen city and temple.